easegress-io/easegress/doc/developer-guide.md

 		}
 	}

-	if !counted { // New code
+	// New code, skip the rest of the pipeline if no header is counted. if !counted {
-		// No headers counted; let's skip the rest of the pipeline return ctx.CallNextHandler(resultInvalidHeader) // New code
+		return resultInvalidHeader
-	} // New code
+	}

-	return ctx.CallNextHandler("")
+	return ""
 }
 ```